-We were unable to hold our Annual Show in 2020 due to the Coronavirus Pandemic and we took the decision early in 2021 not to run it again this year.
+We hope to reinstate our Annual Show in 2023.
 Details of our very successful 2019 & 2018 shows are below:

 Our annual Garden & Home produce show on 10th August 2019 was well supported by both exhibitors & visitors despite the weather & change of date, with similar entry numbers to last year & an excellent standard of exhibits.
 We feel as if we’ve come of age now that we’ve had several successful years in a row!